JetBrains/qodana-lsp/vscode/qodana/README.md

 To temporarily disable the extension, click on Qodana item in the status bar, so that it turns yellow.

 Feel free to commit .vscode/settings.json to your repository to share the Qodana integration settings with your team!

+## Qodana Extension Telemetry

+Qodana VS Code extension is enhanced with telemetry functionality, aimed at collecting valuable data on how you use the extension.
+Importantly, no project-specific or personal data is collected as part of this telemetry.
+The items logged, which exclusively use predefined string literals, include the following events:

+- **Extension Start and Stop**

+- **Opening the Report from Qodana Cloud**

+- **Opening a File Using URL from Qodana Cloud**

+- **Settings Reset**

+- **Turning Off/On Displaying the Issues from Qodana Cloud**

+- **Predefined Error Messages**

+The telemetry information increases the efficiency of the extension by availing usage data for improvements.
+Logging is performed using the recommended API by the [extension authors guide](https://code.visualstudio.com/api/extension-guides/telemetry).

+Respecting your privacy, we provide the option to opt-out of telemetry data collection.
+You can revoke consent by uninstalling the Qodana Cloud VS Code extension or switching the `telemetry.telemetryLevel` setting in VS Code to *off*.

+This information helps us understand your needs better to enhance the functionality and user experience of the Qodana Cloud VS Code extension, while keeping your data private and secure.
+Your feedback is always appreciated!

 ​
 ## Questions, issues, or feedback?
 ​